DataBaby20/Apollo/Analysis.md

 Note: You can acquire certifications in other cloud technologies such as AWS, AZURE and GCP; the links to these cloud certifications can be found in the *READ_ME* file.
-All other skills are necessary.
-Resources with an asterisk are not free, but can be taken on audit.
+All other skills are necessary.Some of the resources are not free , but can be taken on audit.
 Also try and partake in virtual internships or bootcamps